 Mining in Sveagruva was restarted in 1970 but did not continue without difficulties in the years to come.
 The place saw its best years after Svea Nord was opened in 2001.
 Here, coal seems with a thickness of up to 6 metres were mined, enabling a very profitable mining operation.
 A road over a glacier had to be build to operate Svea Nord, but this effort was more than balanced by the largest coal occurrence that was ever mined in Spitsbergen.

-Nevertheless, Sveagruva was never developed to become a “normal” settlement with a population of its own, with families and everything that comes with family live, such as Longyearbyen.
-Workers just lived during their shifts in Sveagruva, often for periods of 2 weeks, but they had their homes in Longyearbyen or even in mainland Norway.
+There was family life in Sveagruva during shorter periods in historical times, but Svea never fully developed to become a “normal” settlement with a more or less stable population of its own, with families and everything that comes with family live, such as Longyearbyen.
+In more recent times, workers lived during their shifts in Sveagruva, often for periods of 2 weeks, but they actually had their homes in Longyearbyen or even in mainland Norway.
 Hence, the infrastructure of the settlement never went beyond the needs of a company town, there was no public shop, no school, church or other public infrastructure.
 The flight connection to Longyearbyen enabled the miners to commute; during the winter, experienced snow mobile drivers can cover the distance on the ground in less than one hour (something the less experienced visitor, without good local knowledge, will never be able to accomplish).

 A new mine was opened in February 2013 at Lunckefjellet, north of Svea Nord.
 The first ton of coal was produced in November the same year, but that was just symbolic, as the Lunckefjellet mine was to never enter real production: economical difficulties forced SNSK in 2015 to run Lunckefjellet purely in a standby mode.
 In 2017, the Norwegian government, owner of the SNSK, decided not to finance further mining activities and then the political decision was made in Oslo to abandon coal mining in Svea altogether.
 Soon thereafter, coal prices started to increase again on the world market, and already in 2018 SNSK could celebrate a solid profit in mine 7 (Longyearbyen), even hiring miners again after several difficult years also there.
 It is safe to assume that quite a few Svea miners will have bitten their own asses while observing this development, but the government in Oslo does (so far?) not accept any discussions about renewed mining activities in Svea.
 In contrast, the nearby Nordenskiöld Land National Park is planned to be enlarge to make sure nobody will ever start mining again in Sveagruva.
 The settlement itself and the mines will probably be cleared up mostly (time of writing: early 2019).